Documentation is IMPORTANT!

 Practicum III 0.5 unit

 Field experience in a wide range of programs for children, youth and families in conjunction with seminars which examine relevant issues and the relationship between theory and practice.
-Placements are completed on Tuesdays and Thursdays.
-Note: Students may not enrol in any other daytime courses on these days.
+The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
+Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.

 CHYS 4451